 - AGM Saturday 23rd June, Morston Village Hall at 6:30pm.

 - Dalham Hall Stud Tour Thursday 5th July, Contact Carole Bean: 01263-740038.
 Or Peter Tibbetts (01263-741082) or FMCDalhamTour@aol.com.

 - Shovell Dinner Saturday 13th October, Contact Joc Wingfield: 01263-740431.

-I encourage you to come to one or more of these events and please feel free to invite friends and relatives to come with you.
+I hope to see you at one or more of these events and please feel free to invite friends and relatives.